OpenSteamClient/OpenSteamClient/README.md

 # Usage
 This is only meant for developers.
-Once this is good enough I will write new install instructions.
-For now end users can use the old opensteamclient (TERRIBLE) by switching to the master branch (Linux only).
+Once this is in a good enough state I will write new install instructions.
-If you're a dev, be cautious about adding things, as I am probably working on it already.

 # System requirements
 ## Windows